How to Photograph Cricket

 Cricket photography epitomises for me the reasons why I enjoy photographing sport.
 It is a complex game, which ebbs and flows, with moments of high drama – and it’s completely unpredictable.
 As the ball moves so quickly, there is a huge amount of luck being in the right place at the right time.
 It requires a huge amount of patience and, f you miss the key shot for one reason or another, there is no point worrying about it – they won’t do it for you again – so you just have to move on and capture the next moment of excitement!

-With thanks to Hampshire County Cricket Club and the Ageas Bowl in Southampton.
+With thanks to Hampshire County Cricket Club and the Utilita Bowl in Southampton.

 To see more images, view the Cricket Gallery.